-Hosting a meze party is as simple as making the mezedes recipes (most of which can be made in advance), setting them out on a big table, and pouring some glasses of wine.
+Hosting a Turkish mezze party is as simple as making the mezedes recipes (most of which can be made in advance), setting them out on a big table, and pouring some glasses of wine.

-Throughout my travels to Greece and Turkey, I’ve had the chance to sample many different mezedes.
+Throughout my travels to Greece (See How to See Athens in 48 Hours) and Turkey (see My Greece and Turkey Photos), I’ve had the chance to sample many different mezedes.
 Although I love Greek recipes and have quite a few on my site, in today’s post I’m writing specifically about how to host a Turkish Meze party!
 Some of my favorite dishes (and my own recipes!) are listed below, but first we need to talk about equipment and ingredients.

 I’m sharing my suggestions for equipment and ingredients through affiliate links from Amazon because I’m a total prime junkie and I know you are, too.

 You really don’t need anything special to make mezedes, but I find that having these items on-hand make the whole process a breeze: